Changelog for TUFLOW 2026.0.0

 Backwards Compatibility

 The 2026.0.0 release may cause changes in results if upgrading from previous releases.
 This is due to a number of default changes being made as part of this major release.
-In addition, there has been a compiler update, updates to the code, and updates to the compilation process to accommodate the new Linux build.
-Due to the compiler update, even when switching defaults back to previous settings with
+In addition, there has been updates to the code and updates to the build process to accommodate the new Linux build.
+Due to the build process update, which includes updating compilers, even when switching defaults back to previous settings with Defaults == Pre 2026, the results are not guaranteed to match previous releases.

 It is recommended that when switching to this release with an established model, that test runs are carried out and comparisons made between the old and new releases to ensure that any changes are understood.